Square Pegs is pleased to be a co-founder of the

 Tasmanian 100% Literacy Alliance

-Square Pegs are pleased to co-author the Tasmanian #100PercentLiteracy Alliance Road Map to a Literate Tasmania as part of passionate collective of experts and advocates.
+Square Pegs are pleased to co-founding member of the Alliance and co-author of the Tasmanian #100PercentLiteracy Alliance Road Map to a Literate Tasmania as part of passionate collective of experts and advocates.

 The Tasmanian #100percentliteracy Alliance Road Map to a Literate Tasmania calls on the Tasmanian Government to lead and prioritise the development and implementation of a community-wide plan to improve literacy for ALL Tasmanians.